All About Pilaf… How It Originated In Persia, The Best Way Of Making It, And How To Achieve The Elusive Tahdig

 I suppose it’s obvious, but until I’d read Nicolson’s book I’d never given a thought to how revealing language can be.
 And language describing food does not just provide a snapshot of a particular era, it’s also a kind of living history, a link between the ever-developing present to the foundations of the past.

 An excellent example of this is the pilaf.
 A couple of thousand years after Homer was writing about geese and bees, another word picture, this time opening out onto the middle-eastern world emerges, particularly in terms of food, with ‘pilaf’ being common to cuisines of the many different nations included in that immense area.
 All of these regions have different, same-root words for pilaf – palau, pilau, plov, pelau, piláfi, pulav, palaw, pilaw, pulaka…..

 The source seems to be Persia, and that must have been a place of rice.

 Persia as the originator of the pilaf

-One of the earliest references to the pilaf occurs in one of the histories of Alexander the Great, when he was staying in a part of Persia known as Bactria and a feast was held to celebrate the capture of Samarkand around 330 BC.
+One of the earliest references to the pilaf occurs in a history of Alexander the Great describing a time around 330 BC when he was staying in a part of Persia known as Bactria, and a feast was held to celebrate the capture of Samarkand.
 You can see plates of what looks like rice in the friezes at the ruins of Persepolis (in the image above) in modern day Iran.
 Some 1300 years later a tenth century scholar, Abu Ali Ibn Sina, wrote a medical book which included an analysis of the ingredients and methods used for preparing this dish.